nehapatlolla/Git-fundamentals/git.md

 1. git init -> To initialize a repository
 2. git add path -> To stage the changes
-3. git status -> To check the file's current state
+3. git status -> To check the file's current state in working directory present
 4. git commit -m "message" -> savepoint with a message
 5. git log -> To Track the commits
    To exit from git log press 'q'